DIY Geothermal Air Conditioning and Heating

 Advantages of a Geothermal Air Conditioning System

-• It is renewable energy, energy is totally free.
+• It is renewable energy.

 • Great way to reduce your carbon footprint.

-• Almost no maintenance cost.
+• Low maintenance cost.

 • It is effective in all regions and climates.